gtatyous/CSE335proj02/README.md

 proj02

-All code written by A and Ian Bacus Responsibilities:
+All code written by A and B Responsibilities:

-Ian: drew the UML diagram, wrote the barista class and deliverOrder implementations, and wrote the printing algorithm for the orderlist vectors.
+B: drew the UML diagram, wrote the barista class and deliverOrder implementations, and wrote the printing algorithm for the orderlist vectors.

 A: wrote the AbstractOrderListFactory class and designed its interface, and edited the previous drink class to match this project needs.

 Both students: designed the class hierarchy to match the abstract factory pattern.
 Both debugged and cleaned up the code to aviod crashes.

-NETIDs:
+NETIDs: A and B

 EVERYTHING WORKS.
 To extend the barista class, a new concrete barista could be created.
 They would not require any additional code in the existing classes to implement a new deliverOrder algorithm.